PaycheckCalculatorOnline logo

 Texas Advantages:

-- Growing tech, finance, and energy sectors in DFW, Austin, Houston
+- Growing tech, finance, and energy sectors in DFW, Austin, and Houston

-For remote workers whose salaries are anchored to a high-cost-of-living market (e.g., paid San Francisco rates), moving to Texas while keeping the same employer can create a dramatic financial shift — keeping the income premium while paying Texas taxes (none) and Texas costs (lower).
-This arbitrage opportunity has driven significant domestic migration from CA to TX since 2020.
+For remote workers paid at a California market rate, relocating to Texas while keeping the same employer creates dramatic financial improvement: the income premium stays, the state taxes go to zero, and housing costs drop.
+This arbitrage opportunity has driven significant domestic migration from California to Texas since 2020 and continues to accelerate.

 Important